Topic for the Term

 Homework

-The homework tasks, sent home each week in your child’s Learning Journal, will continue to help reinforce the learning that has taken place in the classroom, as well as keeping you informed about your child’s learning journey.
-These will come home every Friday, to be completed by the following Wednesday, unless otherwise specified, so that they can be marked and the journals prepared with the next task to be sent home again on Friday.
+Each Friday we will be sending home a Learning Journal for you to share and complete with your child at home.
+In it will be homework tasks, which are designed to help reinforce the learning that has taken place in the classroom that week.
+The journal is also a way of keeping you informed about your child’s learning journey.
+We aim to alternate English / topic-focused and Maths tasks.
+We ask that homework tasks are completed and returned by the following Thursday at the latest, unless otherwise specified, so that they can be marked and the journals prepared with the next task to be sent home again on Friday.

 The children are expected to read to an adult daily at home and we ask that you record this reading in your child’s reading record.
 Practise at home is really important!